-(b) Consideration on Non-Medical Grounds: Consult Huron Support Services/Academic Advising, or email huronsss@uwo.ca.
+c) Consideration on Non-Medical Grounds: Consult Huron Support Services/Academic Advising, or email huronsss@uwo.ca.

-Students seeking academic consideration for a non-medical absence (e.g. varsity sports, religious, compassionate, or bereavement) will be required to provide appropriate documentation where the conditions for a Self-Reported Absence have not been met, including where the student has exceeded the maximum number of permissible Self-Reported.
+Students seeking academic consideration for a non-medical absence (e.g. varsity sports, religious, compassionate, or bereavement) will be required to provide appropriate documentation.
 All consideration requests must include a completed Consideration Request Form.
 Late penalties may apply at the discretion of the instructor.

-Please review the full policy on Academic Consideration for medical and non-medical absence at: https://www.uwo.ca/univsec/pdf/academic_policies/appeals/accommodation_illness.pdf.
-Consult https://www.uwo.ca/univsec/pdf/academic_policies/appeals/accommodation_illness.pdf.
+Please review the full policy on Academic Consideration for medical and non-medical absence at: accommodation\medical.pdf (uwo.ca).
+Consult Huron Academic Advising at huronsss@uwo.ca for any further questions or information.